-What's a slightly superfluous activity you frequently spend 10 minutes on: repeatedly checking your emails?
-Scrolling through the newly added section of Netflix?
-Taking the 9000th photo of your cat sleeping?
-Well, it turns out that replacing those less than vital activities with 10 minutes of exercise a day can improve memory, scientists at the University of California, Irvine, have found.
+10 minutes of exercise a day could improve your memory, scientists at the University of California, Irvine, say.
 According to the Guardian, that short period of light exercise can "boost brain connectivity and help the brain to distinguish between similar memories."
-Tell me more!

 The study, published in the Proceedings of the National Academy of Sciences, looked into the impact of 10 minutes of mild exercise, "on par with yoga and tai chi," on 36 subjects in their early 20s.
 After exercising, the volunteers took a memory test, which involved recalling images they were shown of everyday objects, then retook the test without exercising beforehand.
 "We used very tricky similar items to to see if they would remember whether it was this exact picnic basket versus that picnic basket," study co-author and neuroscientist Michael Yassa told the Guardian.
 16 of those volunteers — some of whom had exercised, some of whom had rested — had their brains scanned while taking the test again.

 The findings?
 As the Guardian reports, "In the brains of those who had exercised they discovered enhanced communication between the hippocampus — a region important in memory storage — and the cortical brain regions, which are involved in vivid recollection of memories."
 The subjects who had exercised were also "better at separating or distinguishing between the different memories," the newspaper explains.

 "An evening stroll is sufficient to get some benefit," Yassa told the Guardian, explaining that "age, level of mobility, potential disability and other lifestyle factors," will impact upon exactly how much exercise someone should do, and how frequently.